Husband, Father, Christian, Entrepreneur, Strategist, and Adventurer

 This past weekend we had the opportunity to head to the Bay Area for some fun in a little warmer weather.
 Leslie raced the TNF Endurance Challenge Championship 50 mile race (more on that in a bit).
 They also had a team element to it so Altra had 9 athletes competing...read more

 What better way to spend 27 days of homelessness than to do it on the road!
 We are inbetween homes for nearly a month and were already planning a road trip so it "kinda" worked out.
 The stress of packing our entire home before vacation was not ideal, but living on the...read more

 You're sitting in your office on the computer, work on one screen and YouTube on the other.
 You keep watching those running/skiing/climbing videos over and over and wishing that were you on the adventure.
 You keep reaching for a tissue on your desk to wipe your mouth...read more

 Had an opportunity to tour the city of Amsterdam in The Netherlands in one day.
 We got to see many museums, sites and the beauty that the city had to offer.read more

 One of the lesser known National Parks in the United States is Great Basin National Park.
 It sits out of the way in central eastern Nevada near the Utah border.
 It is actually the nearest National Park to Salt Lake, but certainly the least visited.
 It doesn't have the...read more

 What's a trip to Portland and the Columbia Gorge with Multnomah Falls?
 These falls aren't the largest or widest, but they certainly are iconic.
 The view from the highway is good, but it is worth fighting the crowds to see it from the base and the bridge.
-If you're...read more
+If...read more

 I am an adventure runner.
 While working expos and talking with interested customers with Altra I would often here the response, "Oh, I'm not a runner."
 I'd then ask how much they do run and I'd hear, "oh, only a few miles 2-3 times a week."
 I consider that a runner...read more